-- Level 1: Quoted (unadjusted) prices in active markets for identical assets or liabilities.
-The Company's available-for-sale financial assets meet the definition of Level 1. - Level 2: Other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly.
-The Group does not have financial instruments allocated to this level as of June 30, 2015 or December 31, 2014. - Level 3: Techniques that use inputs that have a significant effect on the recorded fair value that are not based on observable market data.
-The financial instruments that the Group has allocated to this level comprise net settlement obligations to shareholders warrants that are discussed below.
-The Group does not have financial instruments allocated to this level as of June 30, 2015 or December 31, 2014.
+Level 1: Quoted (unadjusted) prices in active markets for identical assets or liabilities.
+The Company's available-for-sale financial assets meet the definition of Level 1.

+Level 2: Other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly.
+The Group does not have financial instruments allocated to this level as of September 30, 2015 or December 31, 2014.

+Level 3: Techniques that use inputs that have a significant effect on the recorded fair value that are not based on observable market data.
+The Group does not have financial instruments allocated to this level as of September 30, 2015 or December 31, 2014.